The I2C kernel device drivers provide access to the BCM2835 I2C interface.

 The module HiPi::Device::I2C supports communication with i2c devices using the kernel device driver.

 Note that you may also communicate with i2c devices using the userspace bcm2835 library wrapped in HiPi::BCM2835::I2C

-You can have the device drivers loaded at system startup as described in the Loading Device Drivers Topic.
+The device drivers are configured and loaded at system startup as described in the Loading Device Drivers Topic.

-The Raspberry Pi GPIO provides access to either 1 or 2 I2C devices depending on your board revision.
-Recent boards provide access to 2 peripherals using the device files:
+The Raspberry Pi GPIO provides access to the i2c devices Recent using the device files:

-On earlier revision 1 boards /dev/i2c-0 is the default device available on the GPIO PAD1 pins.
+On early Model B revision 1 boards /dev/i2c-0 is the default device available on the GPIO PAD1 pins.